mezo-org/musd/docs/README.md

 ### Fees

-The protocol collects fees in three places:
+The protocol collects fees in four places:

 - An origination fee of 0.5% (governable), which is added as debt to a trove but minted to governance.
+- A redemption fee of 0.5% (governable), which is taken whenever an arbitrageur redeems mUSD for BTC.
+At 0.5%, whenever $100 of mUSD is redeemed, the user receives $99.50 worth of BTC and the protocol receives $0.50 worth of BTC.
 - A refinancing fee, which operates like the origination fee.
 - [Simple](https://www.investopedia.com/terms/s/simple_interest.asp), [fixed](https://www.creditkarma.com/credit/i/fixed-interest-rate) interest on the principal of the loan.